llvm/llvm-project/libc/docs/dev/source_tree_layout.rst

 This directory contains a ``CMakeLists.txt`` file listing the targets for the public libraries ``libc.a``, ``libm.a`` etc.

-The ``newhdrgen`` directory
+The ``hdrgen`` directory
 ---------------------------

 This directory contains the sources and specifications for the types, macros and entrypoint functions.
 These definitions are organized in the ``yaml`` subdirectory and match the organization of the ``*.h.def`` files.
-This folder also contains the python sources for new headergen, which is what generates the headers.
+This folder also contains the python sources for headergen, which is what generates the headers.

 The ``src`` directory